Johnny Carson’s Infamous Fruitcake Joke

 On November 22, 1978, with the American population poised and watching, Carson cracked his fruitcake joke.
 Waves of laughter rippled through the on-set audience, and presumably, across the country.
 And, snap!
 Just like that, fruitcake was out of fashion.
 No longer was it a symbol of hard work, family, and love.
 In an instant, it was relabeled as a curiously heavy cake, made with unknown ingredients, associated with aging family relatives.
 Too dense to eat, fruitcake’s use was relegated to use as a boat anchor, a doorstop, or a brick.

-How is it possible, a beloved tradition with historically documented roots dating back to the days of the ancient Egyptians could fall out of style overnight? - Had the whole world been faking the fruitcake love for centuries till Carson finally broke the pretense?
-Or was Caron’s opinion so influential, so heavily weighted, the general population was concerned that to contradict him was to cast themselves as a social pariah?
+How is it possible, that a beloved tradition with historically documented roots dating back to the days of the ancient Egyptians could fall out of style overnight?—had the whole world been faking the fruitcake love for centuries till Carson finally broke the pretense?
+Or was Caron’s opinion so influential, so heavily weighted, that the general population was concerned that to contradict him was to cast themselves as a social pariah?

-The evidence to the latter is significant.
+The evidence for the latter is significant.
 For one thing, while fruitcake sales in the United States drastically declined, worldwide affection for the confectionery treat remained steady.
-That’s unsurprising when you think the majority of Carson’s audience were located in the U.S..
-So, was this another case of Carson's power of suggestion?
-I mean, it wouldn’t be the first time Carson accidentally influenced the opinions and buying habits of an entire country - remember “The Great Toilet Paper Scare?”
+That’s unsurprising when you think the majority of Carson’s audience was located in the U.S. So, was this another case of Carson's power of suggestion?
+I mean, it wouldn’t be the first time Carson accidentally influenced the opinions and buying habits of an entire country—remember, “The Great Toilet Paper Scare?

 Nobody Puts Fruitcake In A Corner

-What’s more to think about, over the past ten years, fruitcakes sales have started to recover.
+What’s more to think about, over the past ten years, fruitcake sales have started to recover.
 Despite having been considered a confectionary castaway, fruitcake has been slowly making a kind of cultural comeback.
-Why is this? - Maybe it’s because ‘You can’t keep a good fruitcake down,’ or ‘Nobody puts fruitcake in a corner.’
+Why is this?—maybe it’s because "You can’t keep a good fruitcake down," or "Nobody puts fruitcake in a corner."
 Or perhaps it’s because, since Carson’s retirement in 1992, fewer people remember his iconic fruitcake joke, therefore fewer people are influenced by it.

 And There Goes Johnny